Skip to content

 julia

-This function creates a new RatioRiskMeasure instance by updating the internal risk measure using the provided uncertainty set and any additional keyword arguments.
-The return estimator and risk-free rate are preserved.
-This enables composable updates to ratio-based risk measures in portfolio analytics workflows.
+This function creates a new ExpectedReturnRiskRatio instance by updating the internal return estimator and risk measure using the prior result and any additional arguments or keyword arguments.

 Arguments